adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

     ```
 - `link`: **Bidirectional** link between two stations or switches, has the following attributes
     - `name`: Name of link.
     - `from`: Name of the first station/switch connected to the link.
-Need to be name of station/switch.
+Needs to be the name of a station/switch.
     - `to`: Name of the first station/switch connected to the link.
-Need to be name of station/switch.
+Needs to be the name of a station/switch.
-    - `fromPort`: A port number or any string to differentiates the port of the first (ie, `from`) station/switch connected to this link from any other port of the same station/switch connected to other links.
+    - `fromPort`: A port number or any string to differentiate the port of the first (ie, `from`) station/switch connected to this link from any other port of the same station/switch connected to other links.
-    - `toPort`: A port number or any string to differentiates the port of the second (ie, `to`) station/switch connected to this link from any other port of the same station/switch connected to other links.
+    - `toPort`: A port number or any string to differentiate the port of the second (ie, `to`) station/switch connected to this link from any other port of the same station/switch connected to other links.
     - `transmission-capacity`: The transmission capacity of the link.
 Can assign different rate units, `Mbps`...
 (But not `bps` alone)

     Note: The `to`/`from` distinction is only cosmetic.
-Both stations play the same role in the connection.
+Both ends of the link play the same role in the connection.
 In `Wopanet XML`, each `link` is **bidirectional**.

     Example:
     ```xml